Food Waste

 How does AI meal planning work?

-AI meal planning analyzes thousands of recipes and your family's preferences to generate weekly meal plans where ingredients overlap intentionally.
-For example, if Monday's stir-fry uses half a bunch of cilantro, Wednesday's tacos use the rest.
-The AI also factors in seasonal pricing, store sales, and nutritional balance to optimize every plan.
-You get a smart grocery list grouped by aisle — buy only what you need, waste almost nothing.
+AI meal planning uses your household size, preferences, available ingredients, and weekly constraints to generate dinners where ingredients overlap intentionally.
+For example, if Monday's stir-fry uses half a bunch of cilantro, Wednesday's tacos can use the rest.
+You get a grocery list built from the full week instead of seven disconnected recipes.

 Is AI meal planning worth it compared to planning meals manually?